 If you have been charged with the “Nevada offense of domestic violence,” call our Las Vegas criminal defense attorneys for a consultation.
 We may be able to negotiate the charges down to a lesser offense or full dismissal.

 We represent clients throughout Nevada, including Las Vegas, Henderson, Washoe County, Clark County, Reno, Carson City, Laughlin, Mesquite, Bunkerville, Moapa, Elko, Pahrump, Searchlight, Beatty, and Tonopah.

-- Go back to our main page on Nevada battery domestic violence law.
+- Go back to our main page on battery domestic violence law.

-- Learn about sealing Nevada battery domestic violence criminal records.
+- Learn about sealing battery domestic violence criminal records.

 1NRS 200.485 – Battery Constituting Domestic Violence.